The Mike Hanley Wagon Barn

 3. Inclusion in all museum special event advertising.

-5. Private dinner hosted in the Wagon Barn by the Director, highlighting the completed project.
+4. Private dinner hosted in the Wagon Barn by the Director and the Board, highlighting the completed project.

 $10,000 to $50,000 +

 Don’t worry you will also be our new best friend!
-You may choose to have yourself or your family/business honored by having your name affixed to the project.
-Your name will be honored with a tasteful plaque at the entrance to the building and be referred to in Museum literature and press releases.
+You may choose to have yourself or your family/business honored by having your name affixed to a tasteful plaque at the entrance to the building and be referred to in Museum literature and press releases.

 In addition:

-1. A large commemorative plaque in your honor will be added to the building.
+1. A large commemorative plaque/ banner in your honor will be added to the building.

-5. Private dinner hosted in the Wagon Barn by the Director, highlighting the completed project.
+3. Private dinner hosted in the Wagon Barn by the Director and the Board, highlighting the completed project.